doisargis-eng/I-Cracked-My-Own-Password-in-Seconds-with-Hashcat-GPU-/README.md

 ## 🚀 Overview

-This project shows how a **weak password can be cracked in seconds** using GPU acceleration with Hashcat.
+This project demonstrates how a **weak password can be cracked in seconds** using GPU acceleration.

-💥 Real takeaway: speed + bad password = instant compromise

-⚠️ For **educational and ethical testing only**.
+💥 If your password is weak — it's already gone.

+⚠️ Educational purposes only.

 ---

 ## 🧠 What You'll Learn

-* How password hashing actually works
+* How hashing works
-* Why most passwords are brutally insecure
+* Why passwords get cracked fast
-* How GPUs destroy brute-force time
+* GPU vs CPU difference
-* Real-world cracking workflow
+* Real attack workflow
-* How to fully protect yourself
+* How to protect yourself

 ---

 ## 🖥️ Setup

-### 1. Install / Download
+### Install Hashcat

-Use the button above or:

 ```bash
 sudo apt install hashcat
 ```

+Or download using the button above.

-### 2. Verify GPU
+### Check GPU

 ```bash
 hashcat -I